Bounds for the annealed return probability on large finite percolation clusters: Acknowledgment

-I am grateful for the discusion with Peter M\"uller concerning the asymptotics of $P_t$ and its comparison with the incipient infinite cluster in the case of homogeneous trees, and for Adam Timar informing me about [\ref{timar}].
-This work has been written with the support of the Project P18703 of the Austrian Science Foundation (FWF).
+I am grateful for the discussion with Peter M\"uller concerning the asymptotics of $P_t$ and its comparison with the incipient infinite cluster in the case of homogeneous trees.
+Thanks also to Adam Timar informing me about [\ref{timar}], to Geoffrey Grimmett and an `anonymous expert' for remarks leading to the discussion following Corollary \ref{cor:three_fourths}, and to Daniel Lenz and Brian Rider for their helpful comments regarding improvements of the style of the presentation.
+This work has been written with the support of the Project P18703 of the Austrian Science Foundation (FWF), and during the author's stay at the Mathematisches Institut of the University of Jena.